nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 **What the SQL layer does:**
 - **`fn_ContractStatus`** — a parameterised inline table-valued function classifying suppliers as Secure, Near Expiry or Inactive as of any given date, rather than a fixed calculated column baked to one date
-- **Governed views** — `vw_BudgetVarianceByDepartment`, `vw_POCoverageBySupplier`, `vw_SupplierConcentration` apply the same £10K variance and 80% PO coverage thresholds used in the report, defined once at the data layer rather than duplicated per report
+- **Governed views** — `vw_BudgetVarianceByDepartment`, `vw_POCoverageBySupplier`, `vw_SupplierConcentration` apply the same £10K variance and 80% PO coverage thresholds used in the report — the SQL layer's source of truth, with `_Measures` providing the equivalent DAX calculation for the semantic model
 - **`usp_LoadFactSpend`** — validates and casts staged data, quarantining rows that fail type conversion or reference an unknown dimension key into a `Fact_Spend_Exceptions` table with a specific reason, rather than silently dropping or silently loading invalid data
 - **Declared, unenforced keys** — `PRIMARY KEY`/`FOREIGN KEY ...
 NOT ENFORCED` constraints document the model's structure and support the query optimiser, even though Fabric Warehouse doesn't validate them at write time

 **Tested, not just built:** the quarantine logic was verified by deliberately inserting a row with an invalid date and an unknown supplier key — it was correctly caught and routed to the exceptions table, with the curated fact table unaffected.

 ![Warehouse Object Explorer](<screenshots/Warehouse object explorer.jpg>)
 ![Exception Handling Proof](<screenshots/Exception test.jpg>)